 - Jerkass: Downplayed.
 Unlike the other Inquisitors, he doesn't bother with maintaining the illusion of being polite, instead opting to be blunt about whatever situation he's in.
 That being said, he doesn't go out of his way to be repulsive, either.

 - Large and in Charge: He is one of the highest ranking Imperials on the show and he is freaking huge, being almost as tall as Zeb.
-Admiral Konstantine, who is of at least average height, looks like he is good half metre shorter than him.
-To put that in perspective, Darth Vader is only taller than the Grand Inquisitor by three centimeters — and the Grand Inquisitor was a full two metres in height.
+Admiral Konstantine, who is of at least average height, looks like he is good half meter shorter than him.
+To put that in perspective, Darth Vader is only taller than the Grand Inquisitor by three centimeters and the Grand Inquisitor was a full two meters in height.

 - Monochromatic Eyes: Unlike most Darksiders, his eyes are a solid pale color.
 Word of God is that he is blind, so they might be cataracts.